 2. Preserve assets for heirs and favorite charities.

-If you have substantial assets, then you may want to consider creating and funding an irrevocable trust during your lifetime.
+If you have substantial assets, you may want to consider creating and funding an irrevocable trust during your lifetime.
 Because the trust is irrevocable, you cannot amend the trust once it has been established.
 You would gift assets into the trust and the trustee would administer the trust for the trust beneficiaries based on the terms you determine.
-Significantly, while the value of the gift could use some or all of your lifetime gift tax exemption, any growth on these assets will not be subject to federal estate taxes at the grantor’s death.
-The individual lifetime federal gift tax exemption is set at $5.25 million in 2013.
+Significantly, while the value of the gift could use some or all of your lifetime gift tax exclusion, any growth on these assets will not be subject to federal estate taxes at the grantor’s death.
+The individual lifetime federal gift tax exclusion is set at $5.34 million for 2014.

 Keep in mind, though, that irrevocable trusts are permanent.
 “The trust dictates how the funds are distributed, so you want to fund this type of trust only with assets that you are certain you want to pass to the trust beneficiaries, as specified by the terms of the trust,” cautions Haley.